Lines of minima in Outer space: Measured laminations and trees

-Every iwip automorphism of $F_n$ acts with north-south dynamics on the boundary $\partial{\rm CV}(F_n)$ of outer space (Theorem 1.1 of \cite{LL03}).
-In particular, there are precisely two fixed points for this action.
-We show that ${\cal U\cal T}$ contains all fixed points of iwip elements of ${\rm Out}(F_n)$.
+Our first goal is to strengthen this duality between the action of an iwip element of ${\rm Out}(F_n)$ on projective trees and projective measured laminations by showing that the set ${\cal U\cal T}\subset \partial {\rm CV}(F_n)$ contains all fixed points of iwip elements of ${\rm Out}(F_n)$.
 For the proof of this and for later use, we call an iwip automorphism $\alpha\in {\rm Out}(F_n)$ \emph{non-geometric} if $\alpha$ does not admit any periodic conjugacy class in $F_n$.
 This is equivalent to stating that no power of $\alpha$ can be realized as a homeomorphism of a compact surface with fundamental group $F_n$ (Theorem 4.1 of \cite{BH92}).